Looking for some abandoned cart email examples to win back customers?

 Key elements of a perfect abandoned cart email:

-- eye-catching subject line: The most important element of your email is the subject line as it helps recipients decide whether your email can interest them or not.
+- Eye-catching subject line: The most important element of your email is the subject line as it helps recipients decide whether your email can interest them or not.
 Thus, the subject line should be short, intriguing, and creative.

-- in-time offer: Most marketers believe that the sense of urgency helps to drive e-commerce sales, so your offer should be in-time.
+- In-time offer: Most marketers believe that the sense of urgency helps to drive e-commerce sales, so your offer should be in-time.
 Thus, make sure your potential customers get a reminder about abandoned items within one hour after leaving the cart.

-- personalized body copy: One of the biggest marketing trends is personalization.
+- Personalized body copy: One of the biggest marketing trends is personalization.
 Since people want to get unique offers, it’s important to tailor emails to individuals (add their names, show that you know their preferences, etc.).

-- CTA button: If you add a clear and persuasive CTA to your email, you help your potential customers take the desired action faster as it instructs the recipient on what to do after reading your email.
+- CTA button: If you add a persuasive CTA to your email, you help your potential customers take the desired action faster as it instructs the recipient on what to do after reading your email.

-Here’s my favorite example from ASOS:
+Here’s my favorite abandoned cart email example from ASOS:

 With a simple and stylish email design, ASOS grabs readers’ attention, keeps a message short and sweet, and uses potential customers’ emotions to take them back to the site.

-Why?
 It’s scientifically proven that emotions drive decision-making, so customers are more likely to complete a purchase.

 Today, more and more people opt for shopping online.
 If you have interested website visitors in your products, that’s great.
 And if you’ve convinced them to complete a purchase, that’s even better.